daviddwlee84/OperatingSystem/Lab/Lab3_SynchronizationMechanism/README.md

 In addition, when calling `Condition::Wait()`, the lock must be locked.
 And wait must be wrapped with a loop.

+> BUT in Nachos, warp wait in a loop will CAUSE SERIOUS PROBLEM that `Condition::Wait()` will sleep/block the threads again right after they have been waken up.
+So don't do that (i.e. in [Barrier](#Implementation---The-Barrier-class)).

 ```cpp
 //----------------------------------------------------------------------
 // Condition::Wait